whatwillnjdo/katas/smartfill/README.md

 2) Should be able to accept a container (any shape & size) and a collection of flasks (any shape & size), at least 3 flasks.
 3) No two flasks should be of same volume.
 4) The sum of volume of all flasks should not be more than 2/3 of the container.
-5) Try to keep the repetition of flask and wastage of liquid to be minimal.
+5) Try to keep the wastage of liquid and the usage of flasks to be minimal.